 What will happen on the day of the trial as a witness

-You can ask the Witness Service volunteer to see a courtroom before you give evidence if one is free.
+You can ask the Witness Service volunteer to show you a courtroom before you give evidence.
 They might show you a picture if one isn't free.

 You can also get help before the trial.
 If you live outside London contact the Witness Service.

 If you live in London, contact Victim Support - email IVWS@victimsupport.org.uk or call 0808 168 9111.